-While this is an exciting news, what Linux distro does it officially support?
-Let us talk about a few more details…
+While this is exciting news, what Linux distributions does it officially support?
+Let us talk about a few more details.

 Official Support for Ubuntu and CentOS 7